-- A. Provide high-quality services, activities and programs necessary to improve the health, safety, and welfare of residents of all ages. - B. Increase recreational opportunities throughout Penfield. - C. Maintain adequate infrastructure to support the needs of current and future residents and businesses. - D. Work with other municipalities and public/quasi-public agencies to identify opportunities for enhanced coordination and service delivery.
+- A. Provide high-quality services, activities and programs necessary to improve the health, safety, and welfare of residents of all ages. - B. Increase recreational opportunities throughout Penfield. - C. Maintain adequate infrastructure to support the needs of current and future residents and businesses. - D. Work with other municipalities and public/quasi-public agencies to identify opportunities for enhanced coordination, service delivery and cost savings.